-The textbook is available for purchase from the bookstore, both in its full version and it a so-called loose-leave version that covers the relevant chapters.
+The textbook is available for purchase from the bookstore.
 Several library copies are on reserve.

 The readings (articles) help you review the lecture material beyond the textbook.
 They are available through the class web page (see link above).
 Web links to copyrighted readings only work from on-campus domains.